-Last Updated on March 27, 2021 by Muhammad Junaid Khalid
+Last Updated on September 8, 2021 by Muhammad Junaid Khalid

-#1 Enable Storage sense to save space
+#1 Enable Storage Sense to Save Space

 Storage sense is a great feature that will help you to make more space on your computer.
 It works by automatically getting rid of files you don’t need anymore, like the temporary files and contents in your recycle bin.

 The storage sense even makes more room by deleting the previous version of your windows 10 files.
 It is worth to be included in the performance category because the more space you clean, the less laggy your windows 10 will become.

-Go to your windows settings, as always press windows key + I on your keyboard, now head over and open the first menu which is System, now navigate to storage sub-menu, and simply enable the Storage sense option.
+- Now head over and open the first menu which is System, now navigate to the storage sub-menu, and simply enable the Storage sense option.

 #2 Disable unnecessary Startup Apps

 A startup program is a program or application that runs automatically after your system has booted up normally.
 Previously it was managed from your task manager, and it’s still available there, but on windows 10 it’s much easier than before.

 So by disabling them from an automatic startup, you can free up a lot of your system resources, which means that you can get an enhanced performance for your other applications in need.
 Also, it will cause faster boot-ups.

-#3 Reduce Recycle bin limit
+#3 Reduce Recycle Bin limit

-Just think if you’re the person how never clears your recycle bin, all your deleted files will be kept in your recycle bin until it reaches 46 GB.
-And all these 46 GBs of storage is being used from your system drive.
-You know what if your system drive is full your windows will become laggy or unresponsive.
+Just think if you’re a person who never clears your recycle bin, all your deleted files will be kept in your recycle bin until it reaches 46 GB.
+All these 46 GBs of storage is being used from your system drive.
+You know what if your system drive is full, your windows will become laggy or unresponsive.

 #4 Better Power plan

+Changing the power plan is another great computer optimization method.
 You may not hear about the term power plan in windows before unless you are an advanced user.
-So let me tell you a short brief about the power plan before changing it to a new one.
+So let me give you a short brief about the power plan before changing it to a new one.

 But we have a more powerful power plan hidden inside the Windows 10 itself which is called Ultimate Power Plan.
-It is the most powerful plan among the available plans, as well as It is a great choice If you are serious about your computer hardware performance.
+It is the most powerful plan amongst the available plans and a great choice If you are really serious about your computer hardware performance.

 If you are the person who does some heavy workloads or hardcore gaming on the system, this plan is for you.
-I only recommend this for the power users.
+I only recommend this for power users.
 For a complete tutorial on how to unlock the hidden Ultimate Power Plan on your windows 10 PC, Click here.

-Go to Settings and click Apps.
-Now navigate to Apps & features.
-Now look for the apps which you think it’s useless for you.
+- Navigate to Apps & features.
+Now look for the apps which you think are useless for you.
 Once you found, click on it and then uninstall it.

 #6 Disable User Account Control